pkolaczk/latte/README.md

 }
 ```

-We also recommend defining the `erase` function to erase the data before loading so that each benchmark run starts from
+We also recommend defining the `erase` function to erase the data before loading so that you always get the same
-the same initial state:
+dataset regardless of the data that were present in the database before:

 ```rust
 pub async fn erase(ctx) {
   ctx.execute("TRUNCATE TABLE test.test").await
 }
 ```

-If needed, you can skip the loading phase by passing `--no-load` command line flag.

 ### Generating data